Governance

 Innovation to bridge the gap

-We can also see innovative techniques like the one done by Daganta Swaraj Foundation and their “Spoken School” initiative where pre-recorded school chapters are played to village students through loudspeakers and microphone, the volunteers travel far into rural inhabitancy and gather students while taking care of social distancing measures, currently they are active in six villages located in Western India.
+We can also see innovative techniques like the one done by Daganta Swaraj Foundation and their “Spoken School” initiative where pre-recorded school chapters are played to village students through loudspeakers and microphones, the volunteers travel far into rural inhabitancy and gather students while taking care of social distancing measures, currently, they are active in six villages located in Western India.

-Innovation & scalability in health care for rural India is need of the hour.
+Innovation & scalability in health care for rural India is the need of the hour.

 Leave a Reply